-- 7. Bed and breakfast facilities in accordance with the provisions of Section 1206. - 8.
-Forestry in accordance with the provisions of Section 1103,E.5. - 9.
-One (1) single-family detached dwelling in accordance with the Conventional Development in Section 606, subject to the following conditions and limitations: - a.
+- 7. Minor home occupations in accordance with the provisions of Section 1215. - 8.
+Bed and breakfast facilities in accordance with the provisions of Section 1206. - 9.
+Accessory agricultural dwelling in accordance with the provisions of Section 1202. - 10.
+Forestry in accordance with the provisions of Section 1103.E.5. - Onc (1) single-family detached dwelling in accordance with the Conventional Development in Section 606, subject to the following conditions and limitations: - a.
 The parcel from which the lot is created must have been a lot of record as of the date of the adoption of Ordinance No. 2006-02 May 1, 2006. - b.
 The lot, created for use under this Section, must be less than four (4) acres in size.
 No subsequent division of this created lot may occur, and all transfers must include a restriction, running with the land, that this parcel may not be further divided, or the area reduced by any means. - B. Special Exception Uses.
-Any one of the following uses when authorized as a special exception by the Zoning Hearing Board: - Public utility operating facilities. - Municipal, county, state or federal uses, excluding dumps and corrective or penal institutions. - 3.
-Fraternal institution, or non-profit club, or swimming pool, provided that a particular activity shall not be one which is customarily carried on as a business, and provided that all services shall be for members and their guests. - Institutional use. - 5.
+Any one of the following uses when authorized as a special exception by the Zoning Hearing Board: - 1.
+Public utility operating facilities. - 2.
+Municipal, county, state or federal uses, excluding dumps and corrective or penal institutions. - 3.
+Fraternal institution, or non-profit club, or swimming pool, provided that a particular activity shall not be one which is customarily carried on as a business, and provided that all services shall be for members and their guests. - 4.
+Institutional use. - 5.
 Cemetery in accordance with the provisions of Section 1207. - 6.
 Kennel in accordance with the provisions of Section 1232. - 7.
 Conversion of single family detached dwelling in accordance with the provisions of Section 1228. - 8.
 Group homes in accordance with the provisions of Section 1214. - C. Conditional Uses.
 The following uses shall be permitted when granted by conditional use by the Board of Supervisors: - 1.
-Single family detached dwellings, in accordance with the Conventional Development Option in of Section 606 on parcels smaller than 30 acres in size. - Golf course or other recreational activity customarily located in natural woodland and agricultural areas, including country club and lodges in accordance with the provisions of Sections 1225 and 1226, but excluding miniature golf courses and motor cross facilities. - 3.
-Major home occupations in accordance with the provisions of Section 1215.
+Single family detached dwellings, in accordance with the Conventional Development Option in of Section 606 on parcels smaller than 30 acres in size. - Golf course or other recreational activity customarily located in natural woodland and agricultural areas, including country club and lodges in accordance with the provisions of Sections 1225 and 1226, but excluding miniature golf courses and motor cross facilities.

-- Communication antennas, towers, and equipment in accordance with the provisions of Section 1203. - Intensive agricultural uses in accordance with the provisions of Section 1202. - Composting operations in accordance with the provisions of Section 1202. - D. Accessory Uses.
+- 3. Major home occupations in accordance with the provisions of Section 1215. - 4.
+Communication antennas, towers, and equipment in accordance with the provisions of Section 1203. - 5.
+Intensive agricultural uses in accordance with the provisions of Section 1202. - 6.
+Composting operations in accordance with the provisions of Section 1202. - D. Accessory Uses.
 Any of the following accessory uses shall be permitted: - 1.
 Customary accessory agricultural and residential uses and buildings, when in accordance with the provisions of Section 1201. - 2.
-Swimming pool, provided that it is located in the rear or side yard of the dwelling to which it is an accessory use, in accordance with the provisions of Section 1231. - The sale of farm products, in accordance with the provisions of Section 1202. - 4.
-Signs in accordance with the provisions of Article XIV. - 5.
-Minor home occupations in accordance with the provisions of Section £215. - 6.
-Accessory agricultural dwelling in accordance with the provisions of Section 1202.
+Swimming pool, provided that it is located in the rear or side yard of the dwelling to which it is an accessory use, in accordance with the provisions of Section 1231. - 3.
+The sale of farm products, in accordance with the provisions of Section 1202. - 4.
+Signs in accordance with the provisions of Article XIV.